G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 #### 1) CHANGE PROFILE
 Shows a list of configuration files available in the (G)ZDoom-folder\Profiles\ folder.
 Asks you to enter the filename without (.ini) extension to change to the related profile.
-To cancel the operation you can enter a blank or non-existing input after which yoi will be showed an error and the profile will not be changed.
+To cancel the operation you can enter a blank or non-existing input after which you will be showed an error and the profile will not be changed.

 #### 2) CREATE OWN PROFILE
-This feature makes you create a copy form the default profile (whith or without progress) to a custom one with custom file name and username.
+This feature makes you create a copy from the default profile (whith or without progress) to a custom one with custom file name and username.
 It is designed mostly to make a player profile for separated games/mods.
 You are not allowed to use spaces for the file name as it would trigger an error screen and cancel the operation.
 If you want to duplicate the current profile to a custom one you need to use the "Import/export profile" feature.